Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 _printHumanName(unknownData)
 {{< /highlight >}}

 In this second solution we have substituted the compile time constraints for a run time check.
-We cast the `Any` type to the protocol that allows us to access the relevant information, `HasName` and we include an `is` check to verify that the type is one that conforms to `HumanType`.
+We cast the `Any` type to `HasName`, that allows us to access the relevant information for printing a name, and we include an `is` check to verify that the type is one that conforms to `HumanType`.
 We have established a dynamic type check that is equivalent to our generic constraint.

 This way we have offered a second implementation that will run code dynamically, if an arbitrary type matches our protocol requirements.
+In practice I would extract the actual functionality of this function into a third function that gets called from both `printHumanName` and `_printHumanName` - that way we can avoid duplicate code.

-This solution isn't nice either; but in practice I have used a similar approaches in cases where other code guarantees that the function will be called with the correct type, but there wasn't a way of expressing it within Swift's type system.
+The solution of the "type erased" function that accept an `Any` argument isn't really nice either; but in practice I have used similar approaches in cases where other code guarantees that the function will be called with the correct type, but there wasn't a way of expressing that within Swift's type system.

 ## Conclusion

 The examples above are extremely simplified, but I hope they demonstrate the issues that can arise from differences in compile time and run time type checking.
 The key takeaways are:

-- Static type checking happens at compile time, dynamic type checking happens at run time
-- The static type checker uses type annotations and constraints
+- The static type checker runs at compile time, operates on the source code and uses type annotations and constraints for type checking
-- The dynamic type checker uses run time information and casting
+- The dynamic type checker uses run time information and casting for type checking
 - **We cannot cast a an argument dynamically, in order call a function that has generic constraints**.

 Is there potential for adding support for this to Swift?
 I think we would need the ability to dynamically create & use a constrained metatype.
 One could imagine a syntax that looks somewhat like this: